goh-chunlin/my-learning-notes/object-oriented-analysis-and-design/Content-DESIGN_PRINCIPLES.md

 ## Lessons
  - Among delegated class, delegating class, aggregated class, and composite class, a subclass is the only class that **change** another class's behavior.
+ - Use inheritance when one object **behaves** like another, rather than just when the is-a relationship applies.